The Ill-effects of Diabetes and How Breathing Helps in Managing It

-Diabetes means having too much sugar in their blood.
+Diabetes means having too much sugar in the blood.
 Uncontrolled diabetes can lead to other severe medical conditions like heart disease, nerve damage, kidney problems, eye damage, and many other health problems.

 Unlike Type 1 diabetes which is caused by the immune system attacking itself and destroying insulin-producing cells in the pancreas, Type 2 diabetes has multi-factorial etiology, ranging from genetic predisposition to individual lifestyle and environmental factors- like lifestyle, stress, excessive calorie intake, and obesity.